Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Introduction

 \citet{greathouse+:2021} also observed bridges in Juno UltraViolet Spectrograph (Juno-UVS) images of both hemispheres of the aurorae of Jupiter.
 Due to the fact that the aurora is not symmetric around Jupiter's axis of rotation, especially in the northern hemisphere, HST observations are typically made when the largest proportion of Jupiter's aurora is visible - that is, around System-III subsolar longitudes of 150\textdegree\ in the north and 30\textdegree\ in the south - which introduces a local-time bias.
 However, Juno, as a spacecraft in polar orbit around Jupiter, can image the aurora at many subsolar longitudes, thus removing the local-time bias. ``Bright, dusk-side [...] concentric arcs'' \citep{greathouse+:2021} in the polar collar (which we identify as bridges in this work) were observed independently of System-III longitude, indicating that bridges have their origins in the dusk-side magnetosphere.
 The emergence of bridges has also been tentatively associated with solar-wind compression of Jupiter's magnetosphere \citep{nichols+:2007,nichols+:2009b,nichols+:2017}. \citet{nichols+:2009b} also indicates that the bridge is stable over at least 3 hours, which is supported by later Juno observations of two bridges stable over at least 5 hours \citep{palmaerts+:2023}.
 This suggests, based on the typical timescale for solar-wind compression events, that bridges may have lifetimes on the order of several days.
-Dusk-side polar-collar arcs (identified as bridges) have also been observed to disrupt the smooth morphology of the dusk-side main emission on occasion \citep{groulard+:2024}, whereas, in other instances, it appears alongside an unperturbed main emission \citep{nichols+:2009b}.
-This may indicate that the process that gives rise to bridges can (but is not required to) interact with the source process of the main emission.
-The correlation between solar-wind compression of the magnetosphere and the appearance of bridges in the aurora was alluded to during Juno's approach to Jupiter, though the total power emitted by the bridges was not correlated with any interplanetary parameters \citep{nichols+:2017}.
-It was also suggested that neither magnetopause Kelvin-Helmholtz instabilities nor dusk-side reconnection (as suggested by e.g. \citealt{grodent+:2003,cowley+:2003}) are individually sufficient to explain the appearance of bridges.
+Dusk-side polar-collar arcs (identified as bridges) have also been observed to disrupt the smooth morphology of the dusk-side ME on occasion \citep{groulard+:2024}, whereas, in other instances, it appears alongside an unperturbed ME \citep{nichols+:2009b}.
+This may indicate that the process that gives rise to bridges can (but is not required to) interact with the source process of the ME.
+A correlation between solar-wind compression of the magnetosphere and the appearance of dusk-side polar arcs in the aurora was identified in a limited number of cases during Juno's approach to Jupiter \citep{nichols+:2017}.